 Walter Johnson High School is also located in Rock Spring East, with primary access from Rock Spring Drive.
 The high school, which opened in 1956, sits on nearly 31 acres and the building was renovated in 2009.
-According to Montgomery County Public Schools (MCPS), current enrollment at Walter Johnson High School is 2,295 and the school's capacity is 2,335.
-MCPS is currently conducting a feasibility study to analyze the potential for adding classrooms to the high school.
+According to Montgomery County Public Schools (MCPS), in the fall of 2017, enrollment at Walter Johnson High School was 2,498, and the school's capacity was 2,330.

 There are a variety of zoning classifications in Rock Spring East.
-(See Figure 10.)
+(See Figure 11.)
 The Rock Spring Centre property is zoned Commercial Residential (CR); Georgetown Square is zoned Neighborhood Retail (NR); the Aubinoe property is zoned Commercial Residential Town (CRT); the Wildwood Shopping Center is split-zoned with NR and Residential Detached (R-90); and the small offices in single-family homes on Bells Mill Road are zoned Employment Office (EOF).
 This Plan recommends maintaining the CR and CRT zoning that exists, and rezoning the Wildwood Shopping Center and Georgetown Square to CRT.
 The CRT Zone permits a mix of uses at varying densities and heights.
 The intent of the CRT Zone is to target opportunities for redevelopment of single-use commercial areas and surface parking lots with a mix of uses, while encouraging development that integrates a combination of housing types, mobility options, commercial services, public facilities, and amenities.